top of page

 Ready to begin, start your free trial with SkillCat and map your path from training to certification to your first job.

-What does trade school online actually cover
+What does trade school online actually cover?

 It covers job ready theory, safety, tools, troubleshooting logic, and exam prep.
 Hands on practice still comes from work or local labs.

-Is an online EPA 608 certification accepted by employers
+Is an online EPA 608 certification accepted by employers?

 Yes, if the provider is EPA approved.
 SkillCat is an EPA approved Section 608 certifying organization listed by the EPA since November 2020.
 Certificates do not expire and can be verified by employers with a public lookup.
 New to EPA 608?
 Read this introduction to EPA certification.

-How long does a trade school online program take
+How long does a trade school online program take?

 Most beginners can study for EPA 608 in days or weeks depending on schedule, then take the online proctored exam with instant results and a one to two day proctor review.
+The self paced nature allows for both full time and part time learning.

-How much does a trade school online cost
+How much does a trade school online cost?

 SkillCat offers a three day free trial then ten dollars per month for individuals, with four EPA 608 exam attempts included.
 Employers can choose seat based plans starting at twenty dollars per seat per month.

-Can I get OSHA 10 online
+Can I get OSHA 10 online?

 Yes.
 Through SkillCat’s partner the OSHA 10 course is fifty dollars and OSHA requires a minimum of two days since daily training is capped at seven and one half hours.

-Do I need a physical certification card
+Do I need a physical certification card?

 Not required.
 Employers can verify online.
 SkillCat offers an optional physical EPA card for 59.99 with weekly shipping in the United States and it includes a QR code.

-What support will I have
+What support will I have?

 SkillCat provides in app help and email support.
 Their FAQ states certificates remain accessible even without an active subscription.

-Is a trade school online good for teams
+Is a trade school online good for teams?

 Yes.
-Business plans include learning paths, progress tracking, and EPA 608 proctoring with no forced bundles, no multi year contracts, and no user minimums.
+Business plans include learning paths, progress tracking, and EPA 608 proctoring with no forced bundles, no multiyear contracts, and no user minimums.

 bottom of page